 Will Car Liability Insurance Cover Damage to My Own Car?

 Damages to your own car are not covered by liability insurance.
 The damage to your own car is covered under comprehensive and collision insurance coverages.
 These are not included in liability coverage.
 You have to ask for them specifically.

-Many consider adding on an umbrella insurance policy for added coverage.
+Many consider adding an umbrella insurance policy for added coverage.
 Umbrella insurance is designed to give one added liability protection above and beyond the personal liability limits on homeowners, auto, and watercraft personal insurance policies.
-With an umbrella policy, depending on the insurance company, one can add an additional 1-5 million in liability protection (or more).
+With an umbrella policy, depending on the insurance company, one can add an additional $1 to $5 million in liability protection (or more).
 This protection is designed to “kick-in” when the liability on other current policies has been exhausted.